Skip to Content

 In Conclusion

-At the end of the day, I really like the Daiwa Saltist spinning reel and would not hesitate to have one in my fishing arsenal, as I am sure it will last for many years of fishing particularly under harsh conditions or for someone who might not be meticulous about rinsing their gear after each use.
+At the end of the day, I like the Daiwa Saltist spinning reel.
+I would not hesitate to have one in my fishing arsenal.
+I am sure it will last many years of fishing, particularly under harsh conditions or for someone who might not be meticulous about rinsing their gear after each use.

-As you probably have figured out by now from reading my reviews I like to find a good deal which is a combination of price and performance.
+As you probably have figured out from my reviews, I like to find a good deal that combines price and performance.

 mm